 To proceed with VR and/or CR schemes, you will need to confirm that formal consultation has begun.
 This information should be provided in the notes section.

 You will need to input the number of exits and quotations that you anticipate to be under the scheme(s) that you are requesting.
 If you are planning to launch various schemes ensure you put in the numbers relevant to the anticipated scheme.
-You will be required to provide MyCSP with more information relating to this when completing Part 2.
+You will be required to provide the Scheme Administrator with more information relating to this when completing Part 2.

 You will also need to include your anticipated date of exit.

-You should have contacted the Scheme Administrator (MyCSP) to ensure delivery of your scheme will be possible.
+You should have contacted the Scheme Administrator to ensure delivery of your scheme will be possible.
 Please confirm this in the notes section.

 Please ensure that you sign the form.
 Without a signature, your form will not be progressed.